paritytech/smoldot/bin/wasm-node/javascript/README.md

 If no `jsonRpcCallback` was passed to `addChain`, then this chain won't be capable of serving any JSON-RPC request at all.
 This can be used to save resources.

+If the chain specification passed to `addChain` is a parachain, then the list of potential relay chains must be passed as parameter to `addChain` as well.
+For security reasons, it is important to not establish a parachain-relay-chain link between two chains that weren't created by the same user.